$0.50 And 90 Minute Olive Oil Zucchini Bread

 - Chop off the bottom 1/2″ of each zucchini, then use the large holes on the cheese grater to shred it into small strips.

 - Use the cheesecloth to wring as much excess water out of the zucchini strips as possible and then transfer the zucchini to the large bowl.
-See tips section below for how and why to wring out the zucchini!

 - Rinse the orange, then use the smaller holes in the cheese grater to zest (scraped the outer peel off the entire orange).
 Put the orange zest into the large bowl.